Punnett Square Definition

 Dihybrid cross in Drosophila

-- An example of 4×4 Punnett square can be observed in the dihybrid cross between the long-winged and black-bodied Drosophila and a vestigial-winged, grey-bodied Drosophila.
+- An example of a 4×4 Punnett square can be observed in the dihybrid cross between the long-winged and black-bodied Drosophila and a vestigial-winged, grey-bodied Drosophila.

 - The cross produces 9 long-winged grey-bodied, 3 long-winged black-bodied, 3 vestigial-winged grey-bodied, and one vestigial-winged black-bodied Drosophila.